AkibAzmain/chess-game/README.md

 ## Playing

-To game this game, just start the executable by executing
+To play this game, just start the executable by executing

 ```bash
 ./chess